Chukwu3meka/waverd-server/README.md

    > ~~Make sure to install pm2 `npm install pm2 -g`~~ > ~~Run `bash dev.sh` to start our development server and compile TS to JS in the dist folder in realtime.~~

-   > Simply start the gateway and also run `npm run dev` to start our dev server
+   > Simply start the gateway and also run `npm run dev` to start our dev server or you can alternatively run `bash dev.sh` to start both gateway and server simultaneously

 7. Make sure to use `node` as environment, `yarn` as build command and `npm start` to start app in render
 8. To verify build status locally, run `npx tsc`.